Affirm Holdings Inc. (AFRM) Shares Up Despite Recent Market Volatility

 AFRM’s Market Performance

-The stock of Affirm Holdings Inc. (AFRM) has seen a 4.28% increase in the past week, with a -23.08% drop in the past month, and a -2.08% fall in the past quarter.
-The volatility ratio for the week is 7.92%, and the volatility levels for the past 30 days are at 9.60% for AFRM.
-The simple moving average for the last 20 days is -5.16% for AFRM stock, with a simple moving average of -30.11% for the last 200 days.
+The stock of Affirm Holdings Inc. (AFRM) has seen a -3.73% decrease in the past week, with a -28.63% drop in the past month, and a -6.62% fall in the past quarter.
+The volatility ratio for the week is 9.25%, and the volatility levels for the past 30 days are at 8.92% for AFRM.
+The simple moving average for the last 20 days is -10.05% for AFRM stock, with a simple moving average of -37.21% for the last 200 days.

 Analysts’ Opinion of AFRM